What transgender youth in Canada and their caregivers want you to know about gender-affirming care | CBC News

 Do kids get medical treatment before puberty?

-Canadian health-care providers broadly follow the World Professional Association for Transgender Health (WPATH) standards of care, which has guidelines for different age groups.
+Canadian health-care providers broadly follow the World Professional Association for Transgender Health (WPATH) standards of care, which has guidelines for patients at different stages of their development.

 For kids who haven't hit puberty, affirming care means letting them explore their gender in a supportive environment.
 That can mean using different pronouns, trying out a new name, or letting them pick different clothes or try a new haircut.